data-dependent/osrs-guides/skilling.md

 <div style="text-align:center"><img src="https://i.imgur.com/FL2K5q7.gif" alt='Tree fishing' width=500>

-Below we describe in text the actions in the gif.
+Below we describe in text the actions in the clip.
 -  **Tick 1**: The skilling timer decrements to -1.
 During client input, we start interacting with the tree.
 During our turn, we interact with the tree which sets our skilling timer to 3.
 -  **Tick 2**: The skilling timer decrements to 2.
 During client input, we start interacting with the fishing spot.
 -  **Tick 3**: The skilling timer decrements to 1.